KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 extension.
 This is an optional field.
 Omitting the field has the same effect as setting the field to `false`.

+Added the "library\_arch" field to the driver manifest to allow the loader to quickly determine if the driver matches the architecture of the current running application.
+This field is optional.

 ##  Driver Vulkan Entry Point Discovery